Features & Benefits:

-As the economy continues on its tortuous path to recovery, its progress will be paralleled by an increase in competition.
+Whenever the economy goes through bumps and down periods, its progress will be paralleled by fluctuations in competition.
 Product/service differentiation is key to holding your own in the marketplace, so it’s time to get crystal clear on what your business really offers.

 This exercise applies to services as well.
 Example: I need a will, and therefore a lawyer.
 Features: someone current on estate law, with a convenient location and a reasonable hourly fee.
 Benefits: peace of mind knowing that my affairs will be handled per my wishes, and I will not be leaving a big mess for my family.
 The benefits of doing my will are far more engaging than the mechanics of the process, so I will actually do it.